 Cytotoxic Action of Novel Antineoplastic Agents

-In collaboration with research scientists at Mayo and elsewhere, along with members of the Phase I and Phase II clinical trials programs in the Developmental Therapeutics Program of the Mayo Clinic Cancer Center, the Kaufmann laboratory studies the action of promising investigational anticancer drugs in preclinical models and/or in the clinical setting.
-Agents that have previously been investigated in the Kaufmann laboratory include pyrazoloacridine, a dual topoisomerase I/topoisomerase II inhibitor that diminishes repair of platinum-DNA adducts; 6-aminonicotinamide, a niacin antagonist that enhances cisplatin accumulation and cytotoxicity in a wide variety of cancer cells; CI-1033, a tyrosine kinase inhibitor that modulates the uptake of camptothecin analogues in ABG2-expressing cancer cells; and adaphostin, a tyrphostin that generates reactive oxygen species by inhibiting mitochondrial electron transport.
+In collaboration with research scientists at Mayo Clinic and elsewhere, along with members of the phase I and phase II clinical trials programs in the Developmental Therapeutics Program of the Mayo Clinic Cancer Center, Dr. Kaufmann's laboratory studies the action of promising investigational anticancer drugs in preclinical models or in the clinical setting, or both.

 The goal of these studies is to improve understanding of individual anticancer drugs to the point that it's possible to identify tumors most likely to respond to them.

 One major effort in our laboratory during the past decade focused on understanding mechanisms of action of farnesyltransferase (FT) inhibitors (FTIs), agents that have shown promising activity against acute myelogenous leukemia (AML) in older patients and against relapsed T-cell lymphomas.